-Defense Federal Acquisition Regulation Supplement (DFARS) was established in 2012 to address the need for contractors working with the federal government to provide assurance that Covered Defense Information (CDI), Controlled Unclassified Information (CUI), and Controlled Technical Information (CTI) were being protected in a manner commensurate with its sensitivity.
+Defense Federal Acquisition Regulation Supplement (DFARS) was established in 2012 to address the need for contractors working with the federal government to provide assurance that Covered Defense Information (CDI), Controlled Unclassified Information (CUI), and Controlled Technical Information (CTI) are protected in a manner commensurate with their sensitivity.

 This can include the following types of data: